Claire Boles: Club career

 Enniskillen native Boles began rugby at her school, Enniskillen Collegiate Grammar, before joining the first girls' team at Enniskillen RFC alongside lifelong friend and Ireland teammate Kathryn Dane.

 She was part of the first Ulster team to win Ireland's Under-18 interprovincial title in 2016.

 She played with the Ulster XV and Sevens sides before being selected for the Ireland U18 Sevens in 2016, and from there she joined the Ireland Sevens programme and made her senior Sevens debut in Clermont in 2017.

 Boles, like Irish teammates Stacey Flood and Katie Heffernan, spent two months in Australia in the summer of 2018, where she played with Bond University in the AON University Sevens.

 International career

 Boles made her debut for Ireland XVs in the 2019 Women's Six Nations against Scotland and was also a replacement against Italy and France in that competition.

 She suffered a serious hamstring injury playing for her club in early 2020 that needed surgery so missed the 2020 Six Nations.

 She was selected for the Ireland women's national rugby union team for the 2021 Women's Six Nations.

-She was selected for the Ireland women's national rugby sevens team for the 2021-2022 season.
+She was also selected for the Ireland women's national rugby sevens team for the 2021–22 season.

+Boles competed for Ireland at the 2024 Summer Olympics in Paris.

+She was named in Ireland's XV's side for the 2025 Six Nations Championship in March.
+On 11 August, she also made the Irish squad to the Rugby World Cup.